Homebrew/homebrew-cask/doc/maintaining.md

 This responsibility is shared by @caskroom/maintainers - a team of humans spanning the globe each of whom has agreed to dedicate some of their spare time to helping our dear users.
 What a kind and friendly bunch they must be!
-(It's true, they are.)
+(It’s true, they are.)

 As the project matures and grows, so does the team of maintainers.
-It's becoming more and more important to write down things that once were done ad-hoc.
+It’s becoming more and more important to write down things that once were done ad-hoc.